sarahciston/shequalifies/posts/field2-dataIds.md

     To analyse it, comment on it, dance it, sing it.
 Dissect it.
 Exhaust it.
     Understand it for me.
 Answer for me.
     It was a way of taking the time to break up
     A way to take care of myself."
-(Sophie Calle 2007)
+(Sophie Calle 2007, #datacollection)

-    #datacollection

 The data body, a term first popularized by Critical Art Ensemble (1998), which called it the 'fascist sibling' of the virtual body (145), is now marketed to serve as an anticipatory recommendation engine who knows you better than you do, "a form of algorithmic proprioception, an expansion of the self, enabled by physical and cognitive sensors and feedback loops” (Finn 2017, 77).
 The convenience of this (proposed) service is how all manner of intimacy breeches and unethical oversteps inch into users' lives, as frogs immersed in a soup of their own data.
 This is not a warm bath of self-care, measured in meditation minutes, but an uncontrollable roiling boil.